A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into three-dimensional fluid flow: Partitioned Solution Algorithm

-Compared to a direct solver, this choice of an iterative solver for \eqref{eq:fe_jacobian} comes with the drawback that the residual \eqref{eq:fbi_residual} will have to be built $m$ times per Quasi-Newton step, where $m$ is the number of iterations of the Krylov solver, as visualized in Figure~\ref{fig:quasinewtonalgo}.
-Here, the residual evaluation is quite costly as it involves a full execution of the FBI algorithm presented in Figure \ref{fig:algo}.
-On the other hand, no full matrix has to be built or stored, and \eqref{eq:fe_jacobian} can be directly used to approximate the effect of the sensitivity on the residuals, leading to a matrix-free (Quasi-)Newton Krylov solver based on the Krylov subspace
+Compared to a direct solver, this choice of an iterative solver for~\eqref{eq:fe_jacobian} comes with the drawback that the residual~\eqref{eq:fbi_residual} will have to be built $m$ times per Quasi-Newton step, where $m$ is the number of iterations of the Krylov solver, as visualized in Figure~\ref{fig:quasinewtonalgo}.
+In each step of the Krylov solver, the minimization problem

+is solved until the Krylov subspace $\mathcal{K}^{\indFBI}_m$ is large enough such that $\alpha^m$ falls under a user-prescribed tolerance.
+In the case at hand, the residual evaluation in each Krylov step is quite costly as it involves a full execution of the FBI algorithm presented in Figure~\ref{fig:algo}.

-For a comprehensive introduction to Krylov subspace methods and more information on linear solvers, the interested reader is referred to the literature, e.g. \cite{braess2007, saad2003}.
+On the other hand, no full matrix has to be built or stored, and~\eqref{eq:fe_jacobian} can be directly used to approximate the effect of the sensitivity on the residuals, leading to a matrix-free (Quasi-)Newton-Krylov solver.
+For a comprehensive introduction to Krylov subspace methods and more information on linear solvers, the interested reader is referred to the literature, e.g.~\cite{braess2007, saad2003}.